-The main results of the risk assessment and ORSA process performed in 2018 are summarized below:
+The main results of the risk assessment and ORSA process performed in 2019 are summarized below:

 - Market and Credit risks were considered material due to the large exposure to the Company's banking counterparties.
-As part of the ORSA process carried out in 2018, a number of stress tests regarding counterparty default risk were performed, which indicated that the Company's solvency position remained well above the minimum regulatory requirements and that the Company would be able to cope with such events and proceed with its strategic and business plans.
-Nevertheless, as per the relevant Board decision taken, the Company's material exposures to its banking counterparties were significantly reduced by the end of the year. - Operational risk was also considered as a material risk.
+As part of the ORSA process carried out in 2019, a number of stress test scenarios were performed, which indicated that the Company's solvency position would remain well above the minimum regulatory requirements and within the Company's risk appetite.
+Nevertheless, as per the relevant Board decision, the Company's material exposures to its banking counterparties were significantly reduced by the end of the year. - Operational risk was also considered as a material risk.
 As part of the ORSA process, a stress test was carried out combining multiple factors, including the materialisation of an operational event.
 The solvency ratio remained well above the Company's risk appetite limit.
-Nevertheless, relevant mitigating actions were approved by the Board during the review and approval of the ORSA Report for 2018. - Business risk was assessed as a material emerging risk for the Company during 2018.
-As part of the ORSA process, a stress test regarding business risk was performed with immaterial impact on solvency ratio.
-However, it was decided that necessary actions shall be taken based on actual market developments. - Underwriting and Liquidity risks were not considered as material risks.
+Nevertheless, relevant mitigating actions were approved by the Board during the review and approval of the ORSA Report for 2019. - Business risk was assessed as a material emerging risk for the Company during 2019.
+As part of the ORSA process, a stress test regarding business risk was performed with no significant impact on solvency ratio.
+Necessary actions shall be taken to adjust to market conditions. - Underwriting and Liquidity risks were not considered as material risks.
+Nevertheless, a stress test scenario was carried out assuming a catastrophic event in 2020, which indicated that there would be a significant impact on the Company's solvency position but it would remain within its risk appetite.